LayerNext/docs/docs/08-python-sdk/03-download-datasets.md

 # 3. Working with Annotation Projects

-LayerNext SDK provides functionality for managing Annotation Studio projects, including creating, updating, downloading, and deleting them.
+The LayerNext SDK provides functionality for managing Annotation Studio projects, including creating, updating, downloading, and deleting them.

 ## 3.1.
-Create Annotation Project from Collection
+Create an Annotation Project from a Collection

-With this SDK function, an annotation project can be created from all or a subset of frames in a given collection in DataLake.
+With this SDK function, an annotation project can be created from all or a subset of frames in a given collection in the DataLake.

 ```python
 create_annotation_project_from_collection(project_name, collection_id, query, filter, fps, frames_per_task, assign_project_to_annotation)